Aliases for NFYB Gene

 GeneCards Summary for NFYB Gene

 NFYB (Nuclear Transcription Factor Y Subunit Beta) is a Protein Coding gene.
-Among its related pathways are HTLV-I infection and Regulation of cholesterol biosynthesis by SREBP (SREBF).
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is POLE3.
+Diseases associated with NFYB include Inflammatory Bowel Disease 10 and Thelaziasis.
+Among its related pathways are Unfolded Protein Response (UPR) and Regulation of cholesterol biosynthesis by SREBP (SREBF).
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
+An important paralog of this gene is DR1.